fouliex/TrafficSignClassifierProject/README.md

 * The validation set accuracy is 96%

 # Test the Model on New Images
-Here are  the five German traffic signs that I were chosen from the web:
+Here are  the five German traffic signs that were chosen from the web:

 [//]: # (Image References)
 [image1]: TestImages/traffic_sign_1.jpg